Wildsong/ol-react/README.md

  * Style - maybe I can attach a function with this?
  * Text - untested
  * TextPlacement - not yet
-* Vector tiles

 #### Work in progress / untested
+* Geocoding (in example 5) is under development
 * Controls
  * Attribution - not hiding the attributions in basemap layer
- * Mouse position - works; need to show how to do formatting
  * Overview map - works; needs more testing
  * Scale line - works, needs styling in example
  * Zoom to extent
  * Zoom
-* Interactions
-* Sources
- * Tile WMS
 * Geometry
  * Point and MultiPoint animation
  * Polygons
 * Overlay - not sure what this even is right now

-I really need a GeoServer and an ArcGIS Server that are accessible publicly so that my samples work everywhere.
-I don't have them set up yet.
+I needto update examples that use servers that are accessible publicly so that my samples work everywhere.
+The examples are currently tied to a GeoServer at maps.wildsong.biz (not public) and cc-gis (also not public).
+If you run them you will see generic base maps but the data layers will not load.

+In development it's much easier to debug when I can see the log files from the servers and make changes on the servers as needed.

 ## How to test and develop